UIUC-iSchool-DataViz/is445_spring2021/syllabus.md

 *This applies to code as well* -- you are welcome to use online sources (e.g. StackOverflow) but be sure to include the URL in your code comments.

+Additionally, unless explicitly stated **do not** publish homework solutions online.

 # Statement of Inclusion

 [Review the statement](http://www.inclusiveillinois.illinois.edu/mission.html).